bravoserver/bravo/README.rst

 ====
-Beta
+Bravo
 ====

-Beta is a simple implementation of the Minecraft Alpha protocol.
+Bravo is a simple implementation of the Minecraft Alpha protocol.
 Only the server side is implemented.
-Beta also has a few tools useful for examining the Minecraft Alpha wire protocol.
+Bravo also has a few tools useful for examining the Minecraft Alpha wire protocol.

 Features